timathomas/github-talks/gitWorkFlow/PITCHME.md

 * Version control is like an unlimited ‘undo’.
 * Version control also allows many people to work in parallel.
+* Great for code (python and R), writing (markdown, latex, etc.), and all other files

 ---